 Ditch the multitasking

 It can be so tempting to try to do multiple things during a video meeting.
 People won’t notice if you send a quick email, browse Facebook, or do your nails while you’re on a group call, right?
 Wrong!
-Trying to multitask during a virtual meeting is just as rude and disrespectful as it would be during a face-to-face meeting.
+Trying to multitask during a virtual meeting is just as rude and disrespectful as it would be during a one-on-one meeting.

 Therefore, set an example by not doing other things during virtual meetings, and make it clear to your team that this is the expectation.
 If someone seems to be persistently checked out, have a word with them and ask them to give their full attention during meetings.
 Chances are, they’re not trying to be rude – they just thought virtual meetings had different rules.